 Smith’s narrator’s imagining of both Tracey’s father, a repeated offender and perhaps not a dancer at all, and Tracey herself as Bill “Bojangles” Robinson, reflects her deliberate reconfiguring and regendering of a problematic past and its repetitions in the present.
 Despite her mother’s efforts to point her to dance’s raced past, for her eleven-year self, her dream of the film Stormy Weather (1943), featuring Cab Calloway and the Nicholas brothers, Fayard and Harold, performs a much needed counter-narrative: “In my dream we were all elegant and none of us knew pain … None of our people ever swung by their necks from a tree, or found themselves suddenly thrown overboard, shackled, in dark water” (Smith 2016, 100).
-In contrast to the narrator’s desire for an alternative reality with which to “shore” herself up against the injustices of the past (Smith 2016,100), however, the novel’s repeated references to historically resonant figures such as Le Gon, Astaire, Judy Garland, Bojangles among many others, performs its own time-space compression, demonstrating history’s repetitions, and mapping progress as circular and recursive rather than linear.
+In contrast to the narrator’s desire for an alternative reality with which to “shore” herself up against the injustices of the past (Smith 2016,100), however, the novel’s repeated references to historically resonant figures such as Le Gon, Astaire, Judy Garland, Bojangles among many others, performs its own time-space compression, demonstrating history’s repetitions, and mapping progress as recursive rather than linear.
 As the novel demonstrates, dance can be read as a form of cultural knowledge; moreover, social and cultural contexts assist in the interpretation of dance.
 In other words, in its use of dance as a diasporic resource and dominant motif, the novel asks, “how does the movement mean” (Cresswell 2006, 59) and in turn, what does the dance aesthetic reveal about its socio-historical origins?

 After an estrangement of several years, the narrator sees Tracey on stage when she performs in the chorus of a West End revival of the musical Showboat.
 In this scene, as throughout, the novel uncovers the contexts of black dance and interrogates its potential as a vehicle for social and geographical mobility and escape.
 Dance, in the novel, is freighted with the historical and cultural meanings of the black African body in the diaspora, objectified, strong, with an enormous capacity for labour but at the same time servile and passive (Thomas 1996).
-Tracey’s role as one of the chorus, dancing in the infamous “In Dahomey” scene, constitutes her as the failure already predicted by the narrator’s mother, for whom dance was, for black girls, a means of entrapment in a long-term limbo, and a poor alternative to academic achievement.
+Tracey’s role as one of the chorus, dancing in the infamous “In Dahomey” scene, constitutes her as the failure already predicted by the narrator’s mother for whom dance was, for black girls, a means of entrapment in a long-term limbo, and a poor alternative to academic achievement.
 Whereas Tracey spent most of her time at dance school and in dance competitions, the narrator’s weekends, “as [her] own middle passage approached”, were spent accompanying her mother at political demonstrations: “I was told there was ‘no time for dancing’ or, in a variation, that ‘this was not the time for dancing’, as if the historical moment itself forbade it.
 I had ‘responsibilities’, they were tied to my ‘intelligence’” (Smith 2016, 209).
 The narrator’s decision to refuse the mother’s route to achievement, mobility and freedom, is presented through the image of the train, itself connected to the earlier metaphor of the middle passage:

 And then there were all the outrageous historical cases I heard of at my mother’s knee, tales of the furiously talented women … who might have run faster than a speeding train, if they had been free to do so ….
 I didn’t feel like travelling on their train, wrote a few words here and there, ignored the pages of maths and science, flagrantly failed (212).